UK firms must reveal path to net zero by 2023

 Read more: “Net Zero Jargon Buster”

-It is reported that 450 firms who control 40 per cent of global financial assets, which is equivalent to £95 trillion, have agreed to commitments to limit global warming to 1.5 Celsius above pre-industrial levels.
+It is reported that 450 firms who control 40 percent of global financial assets, which is equivalent to £95 trillion, have agreed to commitments to limit global warming to 1.5 Celsius above pre-industrial levels.

 The news rules announced during COP26 come a week after the UK government announced that big businesses, large asset managers, and institutional investors must reveal sustainability credentials under a refreshed green reporting regime.
 These rules state that an investment product will now have to set out the environmental impact of the activities it finances through the new sustainability disclosure requirements (SDR).

-The implication for businesses is that they will have to justify all sustainability claims that generate from an investment.
+However, the implication for businesses is that they will have to justify all sustainability claims that generate from an investment.
 Businesses will also need to tell investors how they are focusing on green investments in their strategy.

 Businesses are increasingly being put into a significant position to help the UK deliver on its net zero targets.
 Policies, subsidies, and legislation encouraging businesses to decarbonise are a likely outcome of COP26.